parthaOSD/Heart_Disease_Prediction/README.md

 ## Heart Disease Prediction

 ## Overview
-   This project illustrates the machine learning technique for predicting Heart Disease.
+   This project demonstrates the use of Machine Learning techniques to predict the presence of heart disease based on patient health data.

 ## Dataset Used
    Kaggle Heart Disease Dataset